 Before you start, you have to set a budget.
 Our budget templates will come in handy for this step.
 Go back six months and check how much you spent each month.
-Go through your bank account, your checkbook, and your credit card statements.
+Go through every transaction in your bank account, your checkbook, and your credit card statements.

 Our budget sheet template printables include some standard categories for home expenses.
 If you would like to use different categories then choose a Word or Excel template and edit the category names.
 Record every expense in the relevant category.
 If you are checking your expenses from January to June but have many expenses in December for Christmas gifts, then add those too.
 Add in any expenses that you know you have throughout the year that were not included in your budget.